Use Vim Editor in RubyMine (IdeaVim)

 Find the IdeaVim plugin in the Marketplace and click Install.

-After you restart the RubyMine, Vim emulation is enabled and the editor starts operating in the Vim mode.
+After you restart the RubyMine, Vim is enabled and the editor starts operating in the Vim mode.
 To disable it, deselectin the main menu.

 Both Vim and RubyMine are keyboard-centric.
 Your keymap in RubyMine may conflict with Vim's key combinations.
 To resolve this, select the shortcuts you prefer for different actions.